 It’s also still evolving.
 Where steep seaside cliffs or private property have created gaps in the trail, you will have to hike along the highway shoulder for a mile or even several miles (or catch a ride, a bus, or a boat where available).
 You must be prepared to hike some long days and, sometimes, stealth camp (or grab a motel room) in sections where legal campsites are few and far between.
 To stay on the beach as much as possible, you’ll want to arrange boat shuttles at some bay mouths—which sometimes requires advance planning and will cost you a few dollars.
 And you may end up making a long walk around a big bay (or calling a cab, or catching a bus) if your boat shuttle arrangements don’t work out due to weather or some other circumstance.
 OCT thru- and section-hikers must be both self-reliant and flexible.

-Here are a few key facts about hiking the OCT.
-Find more detailed info in Day Hiking: Oregon Coast and way more in Hiking the Oregon Coast Trail (coming in September 2021):
+Here are a few key facts about hiking the OCT; find more detailed info in my guidebook Hiking the Oregon Coast Trail:

 PLAN YOUR THRU-HIKE JUNE THROUGH SEPTEMBER.
 Just because it rarely snows on the Oregon Coast doesn’t mean you should, or can, hike the OCT in winter.
 Even if you don’t mind rain and cold, river levels are the major limiting factor; fall through spring, many rivers you must cross are too high to safely wade.
 This is especially important on the south coast (basically, south of Florence), where you might have to bushwhack inland through private property for several miles to reach a bridge.
 An April or May hike north of Florence is possible, but the earlier you go, the more unsettled the weather.